 (708) 335-0020 x3722

 Through this program, our agency provides short-term, intermittent care for persons with a diagnosis of Autism, Cerebral Palsy, Epilepsy, or Intellectual / Developmental Disabilities in their natural, guardian or foster family home.
 Our staff is sent into the family home to provide care for the individual with special needs, as well as any siblings under the age of 18.
-This allows the primary caregivers the opportunity to attend community events with the comforting knowledge that their children are being well cared for in their absence.
+This program is funded through the Department of Human Services with no charge to qualified individuals and their families; cannot be receiving PUNS or any other funding.
+The guidelines for participation in the program include the following: resident of South Suburban Cook County, Northern Will and the Mt.
+Greenwood/Beverly neighborhoods in Chicago.

 In every community across the state of Illinois, family members are becoming caregivers for their loved ones, the Illinois Respite Coalition is here to help.
 The IRC is dedicated to increasing public awareness on the importance of Lifespan Respite.
 We provide additional support to caregivers across Illinois through referrals to respite providers in their area, trainings for caregivers, and a variety of other resources.